2017 Houston Astros season

 Following the regular season, the Astros met the Red Sox at home in the American League Division Series (ALDS), and defeated them in four games.
 Houston then advanced to the American League Championship Series (ALCS) and defeated the New York Yankees in seven games for their first AL pennant.
 After going 2–0 with a 0.56 earned run average (ERA) and 21 strikeouts, Verlander was named ALCS Most Valuable Player (MVP).
 The pennant was Houston's first since winning the National League (NL) pennant in 2005.
 The Astros' season culminated with the first World Series championship in franchise history, winning in seven games over the Los Angeles Dodgers.
 Springer, who tied a World Series record with five home runs, was named World Series MVP.

 The 2017 Astros featured the highest-scoring offense in the major leagues (896 runs), the highest batting average (.282), on-base percentage (.346), and slugging percentage (.478).
-AL batting champion Jose Altuve (.346) won a number of distinctions, including Most Valuable Player (AL MVP), Sports Illustrated Sportsperson of the Year, and Associated Press Male Athlete of the Year.
-Altuve joined Bagwell as the second Astro to win the MVP, winning it in 1994.
+Altuve, the AL batting champion (.346) for the third time, was recognized with a number of both baseball and at-large athletics distinctions, including AL Most Valuable Player (AL MVP), Sports Illustrated Sportsperson of the Year, (Note: Co-winner with J. J. Watt of the NFL's Houston Texans.)
+Associated Press Male Athlete of the Year, and Hickok Belt annual prize.

-Because of its record-setting numbers and individual accolades, this Astros batting lineup is often cited as one of the highest-performing in history.
+Due to their record-setting numbers and individual accolades, this Astros batting lineup is often cited as one of the highest-performing in history.

-The season was later marred by a sign stealing scandal that ultimately led to significant backlash from many baseball fans, the loss of draft picks and a record setting fine from the MLB, and the dismissal of employees in the organization that were directly linked to the scandal.
+The season was later marred by a sign stealing scandal that ultimately led to significant backlash from baseball fans, the loss of draft picks and a record setting fine from the MLB, and the dismissal of employees in the organization that were directly linked to the scandal.